 Preference Description Owner Information Allows you to specify and then view the name and contact information for an everRun system administrator.
 This information is also provided in response to Simple Network Management Protocol (SNMP) requests.
 See "Specifying Owner Information" on page 64.
 Product License Allows you to view and manage the everRun product license.
 See "Managing the everRun Product License" on page 64.
-Allows you to view and specify the Internet Protocol (IP) address and n IP Configuration work settings for the everRun system.
-See "Configuring IP Settings" or page 68.
+IP Configuration Allows you to view and specify the Internet Protocol (IP) address and net- miguration work settings for the everRun system.
+See "Configuring IP Settings" on page 68.
 Quorum Servers Allows you to view existing and new Quorum servers.
-Quorum server provide data integrity assurances and automatic restart capabilities for cific failures in the everRun environment.
-See "Quorum Servers" on page 70.
+Quorum servers provide data integrity assurances and automatic restart capabilities for specific failures in the everRun environment.
+See "Quorum Servers" on page 14 and "Configuring Quorum Servers" on page 70.
 Date & Time Allows you to view the system time, specify values for Network Time Pro- tocol (NTP) (recommended), or to manually set the time and date on the ever- Run system.
 See "Configuring Date and Time" on page 72.
 System Resources Allows you to specify the number of virtual CPUs (VCPUs) and the amount of memory reserved for the everRun software.
 See "Configuring System Resources" on page 73.
-Active Directory Active Directory allows you to enable (and disable) Active Directory.
-When enabled, Act Directory allows you to authorize existing users or groups from the Active Directory domain to log on to the everRun Availability Console and mana the everRun system.
+Allows you to enable (and disable) Active Directory.
+When enabled, Act Directory allows you to authorize existing users or groups from the Active Directory domain to log on to the everRun Availability Console and man the everRun system.
 See "Configuring Active Directory" on page 74.
-Import/Export SettingsAllows you to enable compression and encryption for import/export pro- cedures in the everRun Availability Console.
+Allows you to enable compression and encryption for import/export pro-Import/Export SettingsCedures in the everRun Availability Console.
 See "Configuring the Virtual Machine Import Option" on page 75.

-Preference Description Diagnostics Diagnostics Allows you to generate a diagnostic file for your authorized Stratus service representative.
+Preference Description Diagnostics Diagnostics Diagnostics Allows you to generate a diagnostic file for your authorized Stratus service representative.
 See "Managing Diagnostic Files" on page 76.
-Notification e-Alerts Allows you to enable email alerts (e-Alerts) for system administrat "Configuring e-Alerts" on page 78.
+Notification Notification e-Alerts Allows you to enable email alerts (e-Alerts) for system administrators "Configuring e-Alerts" on page 78.
 SNMP Configuration Allows you to enable Simple Network Management Protocol (SNMP) requests and traps for remote system monitoring.
 See "Configuring SNMP Settings" on page 80.
 Remote Support Remote Support Support Configuration Allows you to configure remote access and notifications.
 Remote access enables your authorized Stratus service representative to log on to the sy tem remotely for troubleshooting.
 When enabled, the everRun system ca send notifications to your authorized Stratus service representative about problems with the system.
 See "Configuring Remote Support Settings" of page 82.
-Proxy Configuration Allows you to configure proxy settings for the everRun system if your organ ization requires a proxy server to access the Internet and you have a service agreement with Stratus or another authorized everRun service rep- resentative. everRun software uses proxy server information for support not fication messaging and remote support access features.
+Proxy Configuration Allows you to configure proxy settings for the everRun system if your organ ization requires a proxy server to access the Internet and you have a service agreement with Stratus or another authorized everRun service rep- resentative. everRun software uses proxy server information for support nor fication messaging and remote support access features.
 See "Configuring Internet Proxy Settings" on page 84.
-One View Allows you to enter the IP address or host name of the One View serv See "Configuring One View Settings" on page 85.
+One View Allows you to enter the IP address or host name of the One View ser See "Configuring One View Settings" on page 85.